LinuxInLondon/draft-documents/code-of-conduct.md

 Failing to follow the community guidelines as described in this document carries consequences.
 For minor infractions, you may be temporarily suspended from the group.
 Upon repeat offenses, or if the community believes you are not acting in good faith, you may be asked to leave permanently.

 ####If you experience abuse, harassment, discrimination, or feel unsafe, let an organiser know.
 The matter will be dealt with the strictest of confidence.

+####Organisers responsibilities
+Linuxing in London organisers are responsible for clarifying the standards of acceptable behaviour and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.

+Linuxing in London organisers have the right and responsibility to remove, edit, or reject comments, commits, code, edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any person for any behaviours that they deem inappropriate, threatening, offensive, or harmful.

 Here is a list of the current team and how to contact them: